Auto and truck makers suspend some business in Russia following invasion

 WRAPUP 5-Western firms head for the exit in Russia as sanctions tighten

-(Writing by Ben Klayman in Detroit, additional reporting by Jan Schwartz in Hamburg Editing by Nick Zieminski)
+(Writing by Ben Klayman in Detroit, additional reporting by Jan Schwartz in Hamburg and Bianca Flowers in New York Editing by Nick Zieminski)

 ((benjamin.klayman@thomsonreuters.com; 313-600-2277; Reuters Messaging: benjamin.klayman.thomsonreuters.com@reuters.net))